-- 1. Acquisition of additional space and equipment necessary for conducting new science classes, providing that space is lacking in existing facilities.
-However, the acquisition of additional space for conducting new science classes are reimbursable only to the extent that districts can document that this space would not have been otherwise acquired due to increases in the number of students enrolling in high school, and that it was not feasible, or would be more expensive, to acquire space by remodeling existing facilities. - 2.
-Remodeling existing space to accommodate the new science class and lab including costs of design, renovation, and special lab equipment and outlets essential to maintaining a level of instruction sufficient to meet college admission requirements. - 3.
-Increased cost to school district for staffing and supplying the new science classes mandated. - A. Acquisition (planning, design, land, demolition, building construction, fixtures, and facility rental) of additional space and equipment necessary for conducting new science classes the mandated additional year of science instruction, providing that space is lacking in existing facilities.
-However, the acquisition of additional space for conducting new science classes are reimbursable only to the extent that districts can document that this space would not have been otherwise acquired due to increases in the number of students enrolling in high school, and that it was not feasible, or would be more expensive, to acquire space by remodeling existing facilities.

-- B. Acquisition (planning, purchasing, and placement) of additional equipment and furniture necessary for the mandated additional year of science instruction. - C. Remodeling (planning, design, demolition, building construction, fixtures, and interim facility rental) existing space required for the mandated additional year of science instruction to accommodate the new science class and lab including costs of design, renovation, and special lab equipment and outlets essential to maintaining a level of instruction sufficient to meet college admission requirements. - D. Increased cost to school district for staffing and supplying the new science classes mandated.
-Reimbursement for this activity is based on the reasonable reimbursement methodology identified in Section XII of these parameters and guidelines.

-Reimbursement is not required for other (non-classroom teacher) science instruction personnel (e.g. laboratory assistants).

-E. Increased cost for supplying the new science class mandated with science instructional materials (textbooks, materials, and supplies).
+- A. Acquisition (planning, design, land, demolition, building construction, fixtures, and facility rental) of additional space necessary for the mandated additional year of science instruction, providing that space is lacking in existing facilities.
+However, the acquisition of additional space for conducting new science classes are reimbursable only to the extent that districts can document that this space would not have been otherwise acquired due to increases in the number of students enrolling in high school, and that it was not feasible, or would be more expensive, to acquire space by remodeling existing facilities. - B. Acquisition (planning, purchasing, and placement) of additional equipment and furniture necessary for the mandated additional year of science instruction. - C. Remodeling (planning, design, demolition, building construction, fixtures, and interim facility rental) existing space required for the mandated additional year of science instruction essential to maintaining a level of instruction sufficient to meet college admission requirements. - D. Increased cost to school district for staffing the new science class mandated.
+Reimbursement for this activity is based on the reasonable reimbursement methodology identified in Section XII of these parameters and guidelines. - Reimbursement is not required for other (non-classroom teacher) science instruction personnel (e.g. laboratory assistants). - E. Increased cost for supplying the new science class mandated with science instructional materials (textbooks, materials, and supplies).